 Michael C. Ubell 70F

-Michael is a software engineer specializing in the development of database management systems.
-He currently works for Cloudera, a company focused on supporting highly scalable data management solutions.
+Michael has retired from a 35-year career developing database management systems.
+Currently he is involved in volunteer work mostly centered around ending gun violence and increasing public safety in Oakland.
+He is also a volunteer regional data manager for Organizing for Action.
 In addition to being the first computer science graduate from Hampshire, he holds an M.S. in computer science and electrical engineering from the University of California at Berkeley.
 He has spent his 35-year career mostly at start-up companies focused on relational, object-relational, and key-value database management systems.
 Since 2008 he has worked as a volunteer data manager for political campaigns.

 Michael has lived in the San Francisco Bay Area since leaving Hampshire and is the father of two sons and five grandchildren.